Top 20 Mississippi USA Events and Festivals

 This selection of Top Events USA presents only the top Mississippi events and festivals (from January to December) popular in the state of Mississippi USA.

 Two of the main Mississippi events and festivals are the Mississippi State Fair – a popular event for more than 153 years – and the Canton Flea Market, recognised as an "Outstanding Promotional Event in the State of Mississippi" by the Mississippi Downtown Development Association.

 See below for a complete list of the main Mississippi events and festivals.

 Mississippi Blues Marathon/Half Marathon

-Apart from the 26.2-mile marathon and the 13.1-mile half-marathon, this popular Jackson event attracting over a thousand amateur and professional runners and thousands of spectators also features increasingly popular, live, blues musicians playing around the course and at the finish line, as well as showcasing various arts and crafts vendors and high-quality food stalls.
+Apart from the 26.2-mile marathon and the 13.1-mile half-marathon, this popular Jackson event, one of the main Mississippi events and festivals, attracting over a thousand amateur and professional runners and thousands of spectators also features increasingly popular, live, blues musicians playing around the course and at the finish line, as well as showcasing various arts and crafts vendors and high-quality food stalls.